 A person’s capacity may vary with time or with the nature of the decision to be made.
 An assessment of a person’s capacity may lead to different results at different times.
 Obtaining consent to treatment should therefore be considered a process rather than a single event.

 Who decides on an adult’s capacity or incapacity?

 The health care professional proposing the treatment is responsible for obtaining the patient’s consent.
-For example, if a nurse runs her own foot care business, she must obtain consent before providing care or not proceed.2 If a patient is clearly incapable of consenting, the nurse must adhere to the law on substitute decision-making in her jurisdiction.
+For example, if a nurse runs their own foot care business, they must obtain consent before providing care or not proceed.2 If a patient is clearly incapable of consenting, the nurse must adhere to the law on substitute decision-making in her jurisdiction.
 If the nurse is unsure of the patient’s capacity to consent, an assessment and determination is needed, with thorough documentation of the process and its outcome.
 Consultation with other professionals is recommended.

 It is more common for the patient to be under the care of a physician who is proposing an overall treatment plan.
 This physician should make a determination of capacity if the circumstances warrant it, unless additional expertise is required.
 Because nurses have such close contact with patients, the information they gather may be of critical importance to the physician making the determination.
 Sharing relevant patient information between health team members is proper practice and is not a breach of confidentiality.3

 When an adult is deemed incapable, who makes decisions about their care and treatment?

 Statutes tend to provide a hierarchy of substitute decision-makers.
 First priority is given to a court-appointed substitute decision-maker or person with a power of attorney for personal care or proxy.
 If these do not exist, authority falls to a spouse, or then to various family members in accordance with the statutory list.
 Careful documentation is essential when consent is obtained from a substitute decision-maker.